enormandeau/github_tutorial/README.md

 **In heavy development**

-## What problems are we trying to solve?
+## What problems are we trying to solve??
 - Collaborating with others
 - Open Science: sharing your code
 - Increasing your online visibility